Luminati-nerd-stuff/PSO-RayTracing/README.md

 My goal is to show you a demo, get you excited and then get you going.

 Here's whats happening.
-ReShade Shaders in use:
+ReShade Shaders referenced in the ini but unused:
-  *  `DELC_Sharpen@qUINT_sharp.fx`
-          ->>>> (Sharpens textures)

   *  `MXAO@qUINT_mxao.fx`
           ->>>> (Adds depth to flat textures by drawing darker outlines)
-  *  `Bloom@qUINT_bloom.fx`
-          ->>>> (The "magic" light effect where brighter things emit glowing light)
   *  `ADOF@qUINT_dof.fx`
           ->>>> (Depth of field... not enabled for video demo because it's hard to make useful)

+Utility shader for figuring out depth buffer (not needed unless you are tweaking things):

   *  `DisplayDepth@DisplayDepth.fx`
           ->>>> (Core utility shader to ReShade.
 I show how to use this for calibration in the demo video, but it's turned off during gameplay)

+Shaders in active use:
+  *  `DELC_Sharpen@qUINT_sharp.fx`
+          ->>>> (Sharpens textures)
+  *  `Bloom@qUINT_bloom.fx`
+          ->>>> (The "magic" light effect where brighter things emit glowing light)

+I have included all the shaders above except the following one here: https://github.com/Luminati-nerd-stuff/PSO-RayTracing-v1.0/blob/main/reshade-shaders.zip

   *  `RTGlobalIllumination@qUINT_rtgi.fx `
               ->>>> (THE Ray Tracing shader.
 More on this below.)

-The qUINT ones can be retrieved from https://github.com/martymcmodding/qUINT/tree/master/Shaders if you missed them when you install reshade.
-Update: I have included all the shaders except the following one here: https://github.com/Luminati-nerd-stuff/PSO-RayTracing-v1.0/blob/main/reshade-shaders.zip

 **RTGI (RTGlobalIllumination)**

-You may have noticed all shaders except DisplayDepth are named "qUINT_", including the RTGlobalIllumination (or RTGI) shader.
-Right now, this shader is going to set you back $5.
-One time, or if you want beta updates and other cool shaders from the same dev... here's the Patreon: https://www.patreon.com/mcflypg
-I am no relation.
+You may have noticed all shaders except DisplayDepth are named "qUINT_", including the RTGlobalIllumination (or RGTI) shader.
+Right now, the RGTI shader is going to set you back $5 one time, or if you want beta updates and other cool shaders from the same dev... here's the Patreon: https://www.patreon.com/mcflypg -> I am no relation.
 But there's a Discord for people playing with using this RTGI shader in all kinds of games and sharing their results.
 Strong recommend.

 **SETUP**

-1. Have an NVIDIA RTX card.
-AFAIK this only works on an RTX card.
-All of this is info provided as-is and use at your own risk.
-Not sure what all the risks are, so that's why I said that.

-2. Just download this: I have included all the shaders except the RTGlobalIllumination one here: https://github.com/Luminati-nerd-stuff/PSO-RayTracing-v1.0/blob/main/reshade-shaders.zip
+1. Grab reshade-shaders.zip above or go get the shaders from their sources.
+Don't forget the key shader requires you go sign up for the dev's Patreon.

+2. Get the DX8to9 DLL from https://github.com/crosire/d3d8to9/releases and put it in the root of the PSOBB directory, overwriting the default.
+Feel free to back anything up at any time.
+We're all adults here.

+3. Download the modded version of ReShade that disables the network buffer overflow: https://github.com/Not-Smelly-Garbage/Reshade-Unlocked/releases.
+It's required for this game to bypass the reshade network buffer overflow.
+Install it, targeting online.exe, and using DX9.

+4. Unpack the shaders and put them in the reshade-shaders directory in the PSOBB folder.

-3. Download the PSO-RayTracing-v[X].ini file in this repo and slap that bad boy in the root with online.exe and psobb.exe.
-You know the spot.
+5. Download the PSO-RayTracing-v[X].ini file in this repo and put it in the root with online.exe and psobb.exe.

-That's it, you should be able to launch ReShade when you start PSOBB and select the "PSO-RayTracing-v[X]" profile and... if you've done everything right and stars align
+That's it, you should be able to launch ReShade when you start PSOBB and select the "PSO-RayTracing-v[X]" profile.
+It;s still worth learning how it works, especially if you want to tweak things from this point.

 **UNKNOWNS!!**